-Video Dieter 2 has a nice interface and is a feature rich application.
+Video Dieter 2 has a nice interface and is a feature-rich application.
 You can set the video quality and resolution, and it also has quick sharing options for the compressed videos.

 When you boot the app for the first time, it shows you the videos you have already converted (if any), and then you can select videos you want to compress via your library.
 From there you can select the video resolution and quality you want your video to be converted into.
-The compression is quick and doesn’t take as much time compare to other apps in the list.
+The compression is quick and doesn’t take as much time compared to other apps on the list.

 There are ads in the app, and to unlock the full version with all the features, you have to ‘recommend the app’ to your friends.
 Unlocking all the features doesn’t get rid of the advertisements, though.

 Any of the above applications will get your job done, but you should keep in mind that compressing, trimming or converting videos on any Android smartphone takes a long time, and it’s the same way even on High-End PCs.
-Also, the more you compress your video, more quality you lose.
+Also, the more you compress your video, the more quality you lose.

 If you have to select one app to get your job done, then go for Video Compress or Video Dieter 2.
 Both have a nice interface and work well.
 You can manually select many options and even the size, as well as the resolution you want your compressed video to be.

 Like we said earlier, most email and instant messaging client have 25 MB maximum file size restriction.
 So, a better way to share huge file is, to upload the video on cloud storage like — Dropbox or Google Photo (unlimited storage) and then share the public link of that video.